 Revision / Review History

 Issue Date: January 2022

 Date of last completed review: January 2019

 Date of next scheduled review: January 2025

 Author: Head of Programming and Visitor Engagement

 HR and Organisational Development Team

 Approved by: NMRN Operations Board

-This policy will be reviewed formally after being in existence for a period of three years or sooper in the

 This policy will be reviewed formally after being in existence for a period of three years or sooner in the event of new legislation or guidance emerging in this connection.
 Staff and volunteers will be notified of any amendments to it by the HR and OD team including the effective date.
 This may be by means of Workplace, CIPHER, email and meetings or via the individual's line manager.